hemeac/kiwiTechTree/README.md

 Where I have modified engines such as rescaling CNAR or adding LF/O in NF Spacecraft, have tried to ensure that the RealPlume is patched for compliance.
 Where Real Plume is not installed, will use Plume Party.

 ## Restock/Restock+ 1.1.2
 Shuffled the tech nodes.
 Slight cost rebalancing on a couple of science parts.
+Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost

 ## SCANsat 20.2
 Shuffled the tech nodes.
 Slight cost rebalancing.